Roots (1977 miniseries): Postwar

-On the night Tom was whipped, George unexpectedly returns, raises the spirits of his relatives and friends, and begins to plot their next step.
+Evan's mob leads another raid against Tom, during which Tom is whipped.
+George Johnson intervenes and reluctantly volunteers to whip Tom, in order to save his friend's life.
+Lewis emotionally reconciles with the Johnsons as the family treats Tom's injuries, unsure of their future.
+Chicken George then unexpectedly returns, raising the spirits of his relatives and friends, and begins to plot their next step.
 He reports that he has bought some land in Tennessee.

 Using some cunning and deception of their own, the black farmers make preparations for their move away.
-The group eventually lures Evan and his gang to the farm and overpowers them, jubilantly departing for Tennessee as they watch helplessly.
-In the last scene George and his group arrive on his land in Henning, Lauderdale County, Tennessee, to start their new life.
+The group eventually lures Evan and his gang to the farm and overpowers them, jubilantly departing for Tennessee.
+Chicken George and his group arrive on his land in Henning, Lauderdale County, Tennessee, to start their new life.
+Once there, George and Tom retell part of the story of Kunta Kinte in Africa to his (George's) grandchildren in Tennessee.